homemadearcade/zero/todo/BACKLOGTODO.md

 And tell it to the lobby and the lobby is like alright we will have all clients listen to this specific instance id

 If a second update interval gets made with THE SAME INSTNACE ID?
 This kinda crazy

+ACTUALy i think basically if EACH time you power on the game, a new game instance is given to the lobby, it should work a lot like reset.
+Host always does it and they send the new id to everyone.
+If clients get a new id theyll be like 'oh shit alright'